About

 Cycle Route Master & Exhibitionist

-From New Zealand, Egon has done every KIWL 500km ride since 2015 and is our Route Master.
+From New Zealand, Egon has done every 500km ride since 2015 and is our Route Master.
 That is how he gets away with this suit!